ibm-cloud-docs/vpc/backup_service_vpc_use_policy.md

    {: codeblock}

-## Applying tags to volumes<staging, virtual server instances, or shares</staging> with Terraform
+## Applying tags to volumes with Terraform
 {: #backup-apply-tags-volumes-terraform}
 {: terraform}